 Holy Week, Easter, and the Scoppio del Carro

 As in the rest of Italy, Holy Week and Easter in Florence are commemorated with grand masses and other celebrations steeped in tradition.
 One of Florence's biggest festivals is the Scoppio del Carro (literally "Explosion of the Cart") an event that dates back to medieval times.
-The Scoppio del Carro takes place following mass on Easter Sunday in front of the Duomo.
+The Scoppio del Carro takes place in front of the Duomo following Easter Sunday mass.
 Read more about the Scoppio del Carro and other Easter Traditions in Italy.

 Festa della Donna